Melba (film): Critical response

 The New York Times reported that the film was essentially one song after another and, listing the numerous works that were shared in the film, wrote "Even though jumbled together in an excessive, haphazard way, this massive mélange of mighty music is the meager salvation of the film."
 The reviewer, Bosley Crowther, offered that, while the task of portraying the life of Nellie Melba was laudable as a concept, the "storybook tale of an opera singer that Harry Kurnitz has put together is a mere offense to the taste and credulity of an average numskull, and it is assembled and played with little more sense."
 They disapproved of the plot which portrayed Melba as "silly and vapid", whose character then "comes out flat and gauche".
 They offered the storyline was "sticky and banal" and "overloaded with such obvious twaddle about ambition and success."

 Conversely, The Spokesman-Review felt the film was a "worthy climax to her [Patrice Munsel] spectacular opera and concert career."
 They wrote that of the many films that attempted to adapt opera to the film media, this one is the best.
 They acknowledged that while the film was "broadly sentimental", it was appealing.
 And that even though the storyline did not factually follow the life of Nellie Melba, "it suggests its glory and glamour and completely enthralls the audience."
 They write that "Munsel is magnificent", and that even while not being photogenic in the Australian shot scenes depicting Melba's life as a cowgirl, once Melba is brought to Europe, "she is most attractive."
 Listing the many songs sung by Munsel, they made note of the attending audience applauding each, and wrote "Her singing is magnificent, and she is an actress of sufficient poise to carry complete conviction."
 The praised the supporting cast and Lewis Milestone's craftmanship as a director.

+Evan Senior, the Australian-born editor of Music and Musicians stated "No, I do not have to wonder what Melba would have to say about Melba.
+Her command of blistering invective far outshone anything I could summon up.
+She would have blasted the whole film from its wide screen."

 Munsel later joked "If I had seen me in Melba, I never would have hired me to do anything."